 We have so many amazing things happening here at St. Joseph and the best way to get important updates from our church in a timely and convenient manner is through Flocknote.
 Below you will find a list of current groups and a short description of each.
-It is our hope that this will allow you to connect with our groups and ministries to help you meet people, share your talents, improve relationships, answer life’s toughest questions, discern the plan and purpose for your life, and grow closer to God.
-If you have any issues or need to add/remove a group, please contact Audrey Goshorn, Office Assistant and Social Media Coordinator, at email@example.com.
+It is our hope that this will allow you to connect more deeply with our community and grow closer to God.
+If you have any issues or need to add/remove a group, please contact Audrey Goshorn, Office Assistant and Web Content Manager, at firstname.lastname@example.org.

 What is it?

 Flocknote is an email and texting service we use to communicate with the Parish.
 We like it because it lets you choose what information you would like to receive – via email and/or text – from our various ministries and groups.
 You don’t need to download anything or even create a password, plus it’s all free (for you and for our parish due to a generous donation made to the Archdiocese of Denver).
 Plus, we try to be very conscientious of clogging up parishioner inboxes, but you can always let us know if you are receiving too many things (and we won't take it personally).
 We strongly encourage all parishioners to participate in Flocknote.

 To sign up simply fill out the form below:

 TEXT "STJG" TO 84576

 All of our groups begin with "STJG" so you can quickly identify emails or texts from St. Joseph in Golden.